 - Tax info, such as a W9

-- Landlord must accept ONLY 80% of the total payment that is due.
-If the landlord refuses to comply, the agency may only pay 25% of total rent due.
-Tenant is not required to pay additional 20% if landlord does not comply.
+- The landlord must accept ONLY 80% of the total payment that is due.
+The tenant is not required to pay the additional 20% if the landlord agrees to participate in the program.
+If the landlord refuses to comply, the agency may only pay 25% of the total rent due.

 13 community service organizations and local agencies have been awarded rent and utility funds for distribution to eligible tenants:

 - City of Greenfield: (831) 674-5591 ext.
 2137

 - King City: (831) 385-3281